cagix/cs6120/content/syllabus.md

 * Watch the GitHub Discussions thread for your topic.
   Answer any questions you can, offer extra insight when you have it, and so on.
-* Collect a list questions for the in-class discussion.
+* Select the 2--3 questions you will use for the in-class discussion.
-  You can write your own or steal the best from the online discussion.

 *On* the discussion day:

-* Moderate a short discussion.
+* Briefly present an overview of the asynchronous discussion.
+  **This is not a presentation about the content of the paper, which everyone has already read.**
-  There is no presentation component to the discussion—just set up enough background to get to the discussion questions and help move the conversation along.
+  Instead, your job is to distill key points from the asynchronous discussion and to list your selected discussion questions for the day.
+  **Do prepare slides, and do not use more than 10 minutes.**
+  You can project the paper itself if you need visual aids, and display your questions using a text editor or something.
+* Moderate the full-class discussion phase.

 Due *one week after* the discussion day: